-The command line views are achieved based on different configuration requirements, and are related yet different from each other.
-For example, logging on successfully with username and password to enter the
+The command line views are achieved based on different configuration requirements, and are related and different from each other.
+For example, log on successfully with username and password to enter the "view" view, which can only achieve the simple function of viewing the running status and statistics information.

-"view" user level will only allow viewing the running status and statistics information.
-By typing in the command "enable" and it's password (by default, this password is unavailable, which can be configured by using "enable password") the user can enter the enable view (priviledge mode), in which typing in command "configure terminal" allows the user to enter the config view mode.
-Different views allow incremental commands to be entered corresponding to those view types.
+Further type in command "enable" and it's password (by default, this password is unavailable, which can be configured by using "enable password") to enter the enable view, in which typing in command "configure terminal" to enter the configurew, in which typing in different commands to enter corresponding views.